 This article was written by TechRound editor Andrew Speer as part of the launch of his new book which was co-written with partner Andra Sandru.

-As part of the research and launch of our first book – The Six Day Business, I went back through my Evernote (a treasure trove of my random thoughts) and dug up a list I made after our first business failed.
+As part of the research and launch of our first book and business – The Six Day Business, I went back through my Evernote (a treasure trove of my random thoughts) and dug up a list I made after our first business failed.
 It was a brain dump to make a list of all the things that we did wrong so that we won’t make those mistakes again.
 In total, the list is 35 points long.
 Here are the first 10 with what they meant to me in context.

 1 – Question everything, constantly.
 Never let assumptions by other people guide your thought process.